In the article "Why the "diesel issue" is irrelevant" I pointed out:

 Clearly, he was not well-versed technically and his testimony could just as easily be used to support the gasoline gassings, given that all the technical details, even if later distorted, were given to Tishchenko by the translator.

-During the trial Pushkaryov, who helped loading corpses into the gas vans, actually provided an interesting description of them, omitted in the published version.
-From the summarized version of the transcript:
+During the trial Pushkaryov, who helped loading corpses into the gas vans, actually provided an interesting description of them, omitted in the published version:

 "Once, I went to the garage to get gasoline for a lighter, and there was this vehicle.
 I examined it in detail.